MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionRule.md

 - Microsoft integrated reporting using Microsoft reporting tools in Outlook: ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses (all three must be the same value).
 - Microsoft integrated reporting using third-party reporting tools in Outlook: ThirdPartyReportAddresses.

-When you use this cmdlet to set the email address of the reporting mailbox, the related parameter values in the *\-ReportSubmissionPolicy cmdlets are not updated.
-But, that doesn't matter, because only the value of the SentTo parameter specifies the email address of the reporting mailbox.
-You can update the related values in the \*-ReportSubmissionPolicy cmdlets for consistency and to avoid confusion.
+When you use this cmdlet to set the email address of the reporting mailbox, the related parameter values in the *\-ReportSubmissionPolicy cmdlets are not updated, which doesn't affect the functionality of the reporting mailbox.
+You should update the related values in the \*-ReportSubmissionPolicy cmdlets for consistency and to avoid confusion.

 ```yaml
 Type: RecipientIdParameter[]